Tissa Weeratunga: Later life

-After retiring the army he was appointed as Sri Lankan High Commissioner to Canada in October 1989 and served till 1990.
+After retiring from the army he was appointed Sri Lankan High Commissioner to Canada in October 1989 and served till 1990.
 He died at the age of 73 in November 2003 and was cremated with full military honours at General Cemetery Kanatte on November 9, 2003.

 Honors

 His decorations include the Vishista Seva Vibhushanaya (VSV), Republic of Sri Lanka Armed Services Medal, Sri Lanka Army 25th Anniversary Medal, Ceylon Armed Services Long Service Medal, Sri Lanka Armed Services Long Service Medal, President's Inauguration Medal and the Ceylon Armed Services Inauguration Medal.

 Family

-Weeratunga was married to Sonia Evangeline St.Clair Rhode and had three children: Rohan, Annouchka and Ajith.
+Weeratunga was married to Sonia Evangeline St.Clair Rhode and had three children: Rohan, Ajith and Annouchka.